CryptApexSupport/CryptApex/README.md

 Lost crypto wallets finder python brute force program

 ## Requirements 📋
-You must setup where to receive wallet finds;
+You must setup where to receive wallet finds:
 - Email (use your email address)
 - Telegram (Bot)